pentum-s/pentum-s/README.md

 ## 🌟 About Me

 - 💼 Currently working as a **Data Analyst at LEXER**, where I have gained experience in SQL Server databases, dashboard construction, and ETL processes.
-- 🎓 Student of **Data Science** at the Open University of Catalonia, currently in my third year.
 - 🌍 Explorer of **artificial intelligence** and its practical applications.
 - 🎮 In my free time, I enjoy playing video games, watching horror movies, and learning more about technology through YouTube content.